Professional Reviews

 A good iOS security app like Norton can protect you from unsafe websites, block access to unsecured Wi-Fi networks, filter out smishing texts, and more.

-While most iOS security apps don’t scan for malware, the best ones will scan your device for security issues, such as outdated software, and prompt you to fix these issues to prevent cyberattacks.
+Most iOS security apps don’t scan for malware, but the best ones will scan your device for security issues such as outdated software and prompt you to fix these issues to prevent cyberattacks.

 I recommend 3 apps with extra features like secure VPNs and password managers, which can further protect your device and data from hacks.